MDF Recovery

 Grant in 2015

-John Pointon & Sons is a UK-based company specializing in waste disposal, recycling, and environmental solutions focused on animal by-products and food waste.
-Founded in 1958 by John Pointon with a single vehicle for transporting butcher waste, the business evolved significantly over the years.
-In 1977, the Pointon family expanded operations by acquiring a rendering plant in Staffordshire, which allowed them to process animal by-products into high-quality fats, oils, processed animal proteins, and biomass fuels.
-The company serves a diverse clientele, including butchers, slaughterhouses, supermarkets, and food processors, providing services such as by-product collection, food waste management, burial excavation, and the production of biodiesel ingredients and renewable fuels.
-Through its sustainable waste disposal solutions, John Pointon & Sons helps clients reduce their carbon footprint while effectively managing their waste.
+John Pointon & Sons is a UK-based company specializing in waste disposal, recycling, and environmental solutions for animal by-products and food waste.
+Established in 1958 by John Pointon, the business initially focused on the transportation of butchers' waste using a single vehicle.
+Over the years, it expanded significantly, acquiring a rendering plant in Staffordshire in 1977, which allowed the company to process animal by-products.
+John Pointon & Sons now reclaims materials from the meat processing industry and converts them into high-quality fats, oils, processed animal proteins, and biomass fuels.
+The company provides a range of services, including the collection of by-products and food waste, burial excavation, and the supply of ingredients for biodiesel and biofuels.
+Serving butchers, slaughterhouses, supermarkets, and food processors, John Pointon & Sons offers sustainable waste disposal solutions that help clients reduce their carbon footprint.

 Crapper & Sons Landfill